preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/index.rst

 .. image:: dashboard-example-tab-page-reach-news-local-metrics.png

-**Teamwork**
-For this tab, the Scope is set to "Teamwork", with three Metrics:
+**Teamwork**: For this tab, the Scope is set to "Teamwork", with three Metrics:

 .. image:: dashboard-example-tab-teamwork.png